himynameisdave/make-me-lol/readme.md

 ### make-me-lol

 A command-line tool to make you laugh.
-Because who doesn't like to laugh :smile:
+Because who doesn't like to laugh, amirite? :stuck_out_tongue: All ya gotta do is type the command and it opens a random funny picture, gif or video from Reddit.

 ![example](http://i.imgur.com/2fHBaxQ.gif)